SwifQL/SwifQL/README.md

 `<||` is for `<@`

-> Please feel free to more predicates in `Predicates.swift` 😉
+> Please feel free to add more predicates in `Predicates.swift` 😉

 ## Operators
 Please feel free to take a look at `Fn.Operator` enum in `Functions.swift`